-To be aligned with the 1.5°C temperature limit, India needs to phase out coal use from its power sector by around 2040.
+To be aligned with the 1.5°C temperature limit, India needs to phase out coal use from its power sector by 2040, with substantial reductions by 2030.

-The government continues to advance its hydrogen policy, which is an important step forward for decarbonisation of refineries and fertiliser plants where fossil fuel is used as feedstock.
-The policy has set a target of five million tonnes per annum (MTPA) of green hydrogen production by 2030 and it is anticipated that this policy will reduce the cost of green hydrogen production by about 40-50%.
-The government is planning to introduce a mandatory ‘green hydrogen purchase obligation’ for industrial users.
-The Green Hydrogen Policy also encourages the use of green hydrogen for storage purposes.
-Many large corporations in India are coming forward to invest in green hydrogen and battery manufacturing.
+The government continues to advance its green hydrogen policy, which is an important step forward for decarbonisation of refineries and fertiliser plants where currently fossil fuels are used as feedstock.
+The policy has set a target of five million tonnes per annum (MTPA) of green hydrogen production by 2030 and in the budget of 2023-24 government has outlaid USD 2.3bn for the expansion of green hydrogen.
+India is also aiming to export green hydrogen in near future.

 - An emissions-intensity target of 45% below 2005 levels by 2030;